-Over the course of Year 10, students engage with a variety of texts for enjoyment.
-They interpret, create, evaluate, discuss and perform a wide range of literary texts in which the primary purpose is aesthetic, as well as texts designed to inform and persuade.
-These include various types of media texts with themes and issues involving levels of abstraction, higher order reasoning and intertextual references.
-Students develop critical understanding of the contemporary media and the differences between media texts.
+Students engage with a variety of texts for enjoyment.
+They analyse, interpret, evaluate, discuss, create and perform a wide range of texts.
+Texts may include various types of media texts including film, digital and online texts, novels, non-fiction, poetry, dramatic performances and multimodal texts.
+Themes and issues may involve levels of abstraction, higher order reasoning and intertextual references.
+Students develop a critical understanding of how texts, language, and visual and audio features are influenced by context.